 We have established our operations in the United States and Europe and are seeking to further expand our international operations.
-In addition to English, our website is available in British English, French, German, Italian, Japanese and Spanish.
-Our international revenue accounted for approximately 21%, 21% and 20% of our total revenue in the years ended December 31, 2022, 2021 and 2020, respectively.
+Our international revenue accounted for approximately 21% of our total revenue in each of the years ended December 31, 2023, 2022 and 2021.
 The future growth and profitability of our international business is subject to a variety of risks and uncertainties.
 Many of the following factors have adversely affected our international operations and sales to customers located outside of the United States and may again in the future:

-- difficulties in staffing and managing foreign operations, particularly in new geographic locations; - · challenges in providing solutions across a significant distance, in different languages and among different cultures; - · rapid changes in government, economic and political policies and conditions, political or civil unrest or instability, terrorism or epidemics, and other similar outbreaks or events; - · economic uncertainty, including significant volatility in global stock markets and currency exchange rates, resulting from Brexit; - · fluctuations in foreign currency exchange rates; - · differences in product developer and engineer preferences and means of procuring parts; - compliance with and changes in foreign laws and regulations, as well as U.S. laws affecting the activities of U.S. companies abroad, including those associated with export controls, tariffs and embargoes, other trade restrictions and antitrust and data privacy concerns; - · different, complex and changing laws governing intellectual property rights, sometimes affording companies lesser protection in certain areas; - · differing levels of use of the Internet or 3D CAD software; - · seasonal reductions in business activity in certain parts of the world, particularly during the summer months in Europe and holiday season; - · higher costs of doing business internationally; - · interruptions resulting from any events affecting raw material supply or manufacturing capabilities abroad; - · protectionist laws and business practices that favor local producers and service providers; - taxation; - · energy costs; - restrictions imposed by local labor practices and laws on our business and operations; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - transportation delays; and - · increased payment risk and higher levels of payment fraud.
+- difficulties in staffing and managing foreign operations, particularly in new geographic locations; - challenges in providing solutions across a significant distance, in different languages and among different cultures; - rapid changes in government, economic and political policies and conditions, political or civil unrest or instability, terrorism or epidemics, and other similar outbreaks or events; - fluctuations in foreign currency exchange rates;

+- compliance with and changes in foreign laws and regulations, as well as U.S. laws affecting the activities of U.S. companies abroad, including those associated with export controls, tariffs and embargoes, other trade restrictions and antitrust and data privacy concerns; - different, complex and changing laws governing intellectual property rights, sometimes affording companies lesser protection in certain areas; - seasonal reductions in business activity in certain parts of the world, particularly during the summer months in Europe and holiday season; - higher costs of doing business internationally; - · interruptions resulting from any events affecting raw material supply or manufacturing capabilities abroad; - protectionist laws and business practices that favor local producers and service providers; - taxation; - energy costs; - · restrictions imposed by local labor practices and laws on our business and operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - transportation delays; and - increased payment risk and higher levels of payment fraud.

-Our business depends on product developers' and engineers' demand for our product lines, the general economic health of current and prospective customers, and companies' desire or ability to make investments in new products.
+Our business depends on customer demand for our product lines, the general economic health of current and prospective customers, and companies' desire or ability to make investments in new products.
 A deterioration of global, regional or local political, economic or social conditions could affect potential customers in ways that reduce demand for our product lines, disrupt our manufacturing and sales plans and efforts or otherwise negatively impact our business.
 Acts of terrorism, wars, public health issues and increased energy costs could disrupt commerce in ways that could impair our ability to get products to our customers and increase our manufacturing and delivery costs.
 We have not undertaken hedging transactions to cover our foreign currency exposure, and changes in foreign currency exchange rates may negatively impact reported revenue and expenses.
 In addition, our sales are often made on unsecured credit terms, and a deterioration of political, economic or social conditions in a given country or region could reduce or eliminate our ability to collect accounts receivable in that country or region.
 In any of these events, our results of operations could be materially and adversely affected.